...

 Mountain Holly Scientific Facts

-6. Description: Shrub of the Aquifoliaceae family, growing from 1 to 5 m high, with evergreen, hard, spiny leaves which are dark green.
-Its small flowers, which grow in the axiles of the leaves, are white or pink.
-The fruits are red berries which last for the whole winter season.
+- Description: This shrub of the Aquifoliaceae family grows from 1 to 5 m high and has evergreen, stiff, spiny leaves of dark green.
+Its tiny flowers, which grow in the axiles of the leaves, are white or pink.
+The fruits are red berries that last the whole winter season.

 Mountain Holly Healing Properties